-In this course we study, in depth, the chapters of Sefer Melachim which encompass the stories of these two Nevi'im.
+In this course we study, in depth, the chapters of Sefer Melachim which encompass the stories of Eiiyahu and Elisha.
 Issues discussed include the role of the prophet, miracles, and their place in Tanach.

 - Rav Yonatan Horovitz

 - Thursday 4:15 pm 5:20 pm

 - 1.5 credits per semester Fall semester only